 As you know, content is king when it comes to the success of a website.
 Therefore, you should start thinking about the content for your website as soon as possible.
 In particular, you should determine what content you will have on your website on launch day.

-To make a good impression on all users that visit your website, you should have at least a few pieces of valuable content published on your website from the outset.
+To make a good impression on all users who visit your website, you should have at least a few pieces of valuable content published on your website from the outset.
 You shouldn’t have just a single post published on your website.

 Rather, you should aim to have your cornerstone content ready to go out with your site.